-The services the IRS reduced or eliminated at the TACs include preparation of tax returns, refund inquiries, transcript requests, and assistance with tax law questions.26 These services were reduced or eliminated without evaluating the burden that the changes would have on the low-income, elderly, and limited-English-proficient taxpayers who seek face-to-face service.
+The services the IRS reduced or eliminated at the TACs include preparation of tax returns, refund inquiries, transcript requests, and assistance with tax law questions.29 These services were reduced or eliminated without evaluating the burden that the changes would have on the low-income, elderly, and limited-English-proficient taxpayers who seek face-to-face service.
 For example, management decided to stop providing tax transcripts at the TACs, informing customers that they should use its online application "Get Transcript."
-However, this decision was made with no analysis of the anticipated increase in traffic to this online application to ensure that it could meet the increased demand.
-In February 2014, IRS management modified its plan to stop providing transcripts at the TACs, based on concerns of the expected volume of online requests for transcripts as well as concerns raised regarding the launch of another Federal Government website.
+However, this decision was made with no analysis

+28 TIGTA, Audit Number 201410009, Status of Actions Taken to Improve the Processing of Tax-Exempt Applications Involving Political Campaign Intervention, report planned for April 2015.
+29 TIGTA, Ref.
+No. 2014-40-038, Processes to Determine Optimal Face-to-Face Taxpayer Services, of the anticipated increase in traffic to this online application to ensure that it could meet the increased demand.
+In February 2014, IRS management modified its plan to stop providing transcripts at the TACs, based on concerns about the expected volume of online requests for transcripts as well as concerns raised regarding the launch of another Federal Government website.
 Management subsequently changed its position, alerting assistors at the TACs to encourage taxpayers to use the "Get Transcript" application but also indicated it will not turn away taxpayers who request transcripts.